If you are not engaging in any offline marketing you may be doing your business a disservice

 Leaving some flyers (with permission of course) in local locations that are somewhat relevant to your business can be quite effective.
 Coffee shops, pubs, bars and small shops can be very happy to let you do this, and they can be a good way to catch the attention of all kinds of different people.
 They can be relatively cheap to produce, and can serve as a good way of getting your brand in front of people and advertising what you do or sell.
 Make sure the flyers give concise information in an eye catching way and also provide different ways to contact you, including your web address.

 If your business is in the B2B sector, then meeting other people who may be looking for services of the type you offer, or who can introduce you to others in the local business scene, can be a much easier way to gain new leads than any amount of online marketing.
-Join local business groups and forums online and make sure you know about any networking events coming up, as well as other prime networking opportunities like free seminars for small business owners.
-Make sure you have some beautifully designed business cards to give out, and go along and make some new connections!
+Join local business groups and forums online and make sure you know about any make some new connections!coming up, as well as other prime networking opportunities like free seminars for small business owners.
+Make sure you have some beautifully designed business cards to give out, and go along and

 These are only three of the many ways you can market yourself and your business offline, and they can all net some great results when they are appropriate to what you do!